divyanshsaxena21/Cat-v-dog-classification/README.md

 ### Prediction

 - The trained model was used to classify images in the test dataset.
-- Predictions were saved in a CSV file named `predictions.csv`, which contains the image filenames and their predicted labels.

 ## 2. Insights and Conclusions from Data